txtxj/txtxj/README.md

 I am CiTrine (aka txtxj), a current undergraduate student at the University of Science and Technology of China.

-If you're having trouble with my code, please start an issue instead of sending me an email so I don't miss it.
+If you encounter any issues with my code, please create an issue instead of sending me an email so that I can address it promptly.

 ---